ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 **Training Curriculum and Presentation**

-* Training curriculum and presentation materials that arewill be used with groups or used multiple times may be developed, reviewed and approved in accordance with [SOP-0001 Control of Documents](https://docs.google.com/document/d/10EC5B4FWYvhCOsxM3cRXgy1Up77ulc_XwITCt0VjWZw/edit#)the Control of Documents procedure, where appropriate.
+* Training curriculum and presentation materials that arewill be used with groups or used multiple times may be developed, reviewed and approved in accordance with QMS Document Control Procedures.

-For example, New Employee Orientation training materials may be given a document number so that the content does not have to be prepared each time, and for ease of reference on the Training Record, TMP-0001.
+For example, New Employee Orientation training materials may be given a QMS document number so that the content does not have to be prepared each time.

 **New Employee Orientation**